mlunoe/react-bb-broccoli/README.md

 * Brocfile.js file and its build dependency node modules can be replaced with, say Grunt or Gulp.
 * If you don't need the tests, or have your own setup the "test" folder can be trashed with its dependent node modules.
 * The React files can also be removed and be replaced with something else.
-* The Backbone models are embedded into to React files, so if these are not needed both React and Backbone should be removed - though this sort of removes the purpose of this library.
+* The Backbone models are embedded into to React files using the [BackboneMixing](https://github.com/mlunoe/react-bb-broccoli/blob/master/src/mixins/BackboneMixin.js).
+Backbone could be replaced with [Flux](https://github.com/facebook/flux), but then I suggest using their setup.

-### Setup development environment
+### Getting Started
 Run the following commands install dependencies for setting up the [Broccoli](https://github.com/broccolijs/broccoli) development environment [(1)](https://github.com/mlunoe/react-bb-broccoli#footnotes):

+	git clone
+	cd react-bb-broccoli
 	npm install
 	npm install -g broccoli-cli # may need sudo